Lauren McCurdy on Fighting Fire with Compassion

 June 2, 2025

-In this Q&A, McCurdy is refreshingly transparent about the difficulties and rewards of helping students navigate a complicated system of choices and regulations.
+In this Q&A, McCurdy is refreshingly transparent about the difficulties and rewards of helping students navigate their path in nursing.

 What is your role at the UofL School of Nursing?